 - Active learning – children concentrate and develop resilience when they encounter difficulties, and enjoy their achievements

-- Creating and thinking critically – children have and develop their own ideas, make links between ideas, and develop strategies for completing task
+- Creating and thinking critically – children have and develop their own ideas, make links between ideas and develop strategies for completing task

 SUPPORTING YOUR CHILD AT HOME:

 In Nursery and Reception children are sent home a reading book, a sound book and a piece of literacy or numeracy work linked to their learning throughout the week.
 The children will also bring home a library book for you to share with at home.
-Our school library is open after school on Tuesday afternoons so you can come and choose books with your child.

 All children in our Early Years have a personal on-line Learning Journey which records photos, observations and comments, in line with the Early Years Foundation Stage.
 This builds up a record of each child’s experiences during their time with us.